 From Artist’s Palette to Entrepreneur’s Canvas: Niyamat Mehta’s Journey

-Niyamat Mehta, a rising star in the Indian contemporary art scene, has been captivating audiences with his stunning sculptures.
-With his unique blend of classical techniques and contemporary aesthetics, he has garnered international recognition and collaborated with prestigious galleries worldwide.
-In this exclusive interview, we delve into his artistic journey, his inspirations, and his vision for the future of sculpture.
+Niyamat Mehta, a rising star in the Indian contemporary art scene, has been captivating audiences with her stunning sculptures.
+With her unique blend of classical techniques and contemporary aesthetics, she has garnered international recognition and collaborated with prestigious galleries worldwide.
+In this exclusive interview, we delve into her artistic journey, her inspirations, and her vision for the future of sculpture.

 1. How has signing with four international galleries influenced your artistic journey?